While social media platforms offer valuable spaces to connect, they also hold immense power over the information we see online.

 Nearly 75% of the world’s population uses Facebook (2.2 billion), with YouTube and Twitter boasting 2 billion and 330 million active users respectively

 Social media platforms are restricting speech based on government legal requests.
 74% of government requests to remove content from Twitter July–December 2018 came from Russia and Turkey

 Journalists, artists, activists and marginalised groups are often targets for takedown on social media.
 It is estimated that 22% of all violations of women artists’ free expression happened in the digital space. ( Freemuse Report)

 We ask Twitter, YouTube and Facebook to make a simple change that will give everyone a fair and equal right to be heard.

 A right to appeal

-ARTICLE 19 and partners is campaigning for Youtube, Twitter and Facebook to provide all users the means to challenge decisions to remove their content.
-This means that content taken down in error or unjustly will have a second chance to be righted – and the right to expression restored.
-An appeals mechanism will also confirm that content that should stay down will stay down.
+• We ask for users to have the right and method to challenge decisions when their content is removed.
+This means that content taken down in error or unjustly, will have a second chance to be reviewed– and the right to expression restored.

 - Side-stepping rights: Regulating speech by contract

 - Open letter to ask Facebook to provide a mechanism to appeal content censorship for all users